COrtsJosep/climate-risks-france/README.md

 ### Code
 Each _.py_ file does one thing, and is named accordingly.
 If you have doubts about how something was done, which is not explained here, you can read the code: I tried to add helpful comments.
-- _fetch_heatstress_data.py_: Downloads all of the datasets mentioned in the section above.
+- _fetch_heatstress_data.py_: Downloads all of the datasets mentioned in the [Data Sources](#data-sources) Section above.
 - _conseils_de_quartier_heatstress.py_: Calculates the average heatstress at a _Conseil de Quartier_ level.
 Generates _conseils_de_quartier_heatstress.csv_
 - _code_postal_heatstress.py_: Calculates the average heatstress at a _Code Postal_ level.
 Generates  _code_postal_heatstress.csv_

 ### Spatial Merges
 #### _IMU_ - _Conseil de Quartier_
 Relatively simple, since we have the polygons of both of them.
-Simply calculate, for each _Conseil de Quartier_, with how many _IMUs_ there is overlap, and do the average (see next section).
+Simply calculate, for each _Conseil de Quartier_, with how many _IMUs_ there is overlap, and do the average (see the [Averaging](#averaging) Section).

 #### _IMU_ - _Code Postal_
 Quite challenging, since there not seems to exist any repository with the polygon areas of the _Codes Postaux_ (see [this post](https://www.r-bloggers.com/2024/11/codes-postaux/) and [this article](https://vivreparis.fr/pourquoi-le-16e-arrondissement-possede-t-il-deux-codes-postaux/) for some insights).
 What we do, as a best-possible approach, is to try to map _Communes_ to _Codes Postaux_, stemming from the realization that in most cases, either they map one-to-one, or a _Code Postal_ encompasses __exactly__ many _Communes_.
 To generate the polygons at the _Commune_, we start from the _IRIS_ polygons, and just melt together the polygons at the _Commune_ level.
 This is possible because _IRIS_ are an exact subdivision of _Communes_.
 Now comes the crucial step: